MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

   - **Global administrator**

     > [!NOTE]
-    > If your tenant has been migrated to the unified labeling store, the Azure Information Protection administrator (formally "Information Protection administrator") is no longer supported.
+    > If your tenant has been migrated to the unified labeling store, the Azure Information Protection administrator (formerly "Information Protection administrator") is no longer supported.
 [More information](configure-policy-migrate-labels.md#important-information-about-administrative-roles)

 ## To access the Azure Information Protection blade for the first time